MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 >[!NOTE]
 >The JWK **x5c** parameter must be present to provide X.509 representations of keys provided.

-#### Provider’s metadata caching
+#### Provider metadata caching

-To prevent Entra ID from making a discovery call each time it talks to an external identity provider, Entra ID will cache the provider’s metadata returned, including the keys, for performance reasons.
+To improve performance, Entra ID caches metadata returned by the provider, including the keys.
+Provider metadata caching prevents a discovery call each time Entra ID talks to an external identity provider.

 This cache is refreshed every 24 hrs (1 day).
-The suggested flow for the provider to roll over their keys is as follows:
+Here's how we suggest a provider roll over their keys:

 1. Publish the **Existing Cert** and **New Cert** in the "jwks_uri".
-1. Keep signing with **Existing Cert**, until Entra ID cache is refreshed/expired/updated (every 2 days).
+1. Keep signing with **Existing Cert** until Entra ID cache is refreshed,expired, or updated (every 2 days).
 1. Switch to signing with **New Cert**.

 We don't publish schedules for key rollovers.
 The dependent service must be prepared to handle both immediate and periodic rollovers.
 We suggest using a dedicated library built for this purpose, like [azure-activedirectory-identitymodel-extensions-for-dotnet](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet).
 For more information, see [Signing key rollover in Entra ID](/azure/active-directory/develop/active-directory-signing-key-rollover).

 #### Discovery of Entra ID metadata

-Equivalent to Entra ID using the discovery process to retrieve the public keys necessary to verify the signatures of the tokens issued by providers, those providers also need to retrieve the public keys of Entra ID for validating the tokens issued by Entra ID.
+Providers also need to retrieve the public keys of Entra ID to validate the tokens issued by Entra ID.

-Entra ID’s metadata discovery endpoints:
+Entra ID metadata discovery endpoints:

 - Public Azure: `https://login.microsoftonline.com/common/v2.0/.well-known/openid-configuration`
 - Azure for US Government: `https://login.microsoftonline.us/common/v2.0/.well-known/openid-configuration`
 - Microsoft Azure operated by 21Vianet (Azure in China): `https://login.partner.microsoftonline.cn/common/v2.0/.well-known/openid-configuration`

-Using the public key identifier from the token ([the “kid” from JWS](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used for validating the Entra ID token signature.
+Using the public key identifier from the token ([the “kid” from JWS](https://tools.ietf.org/html/rfc7515#section-4.1.4)), one can determine which of the keys retrieved from the jwks_uri property should be used to validate the Entra ID token signature.

 #### Validating tokens issued by Entra ID

 For information about how to validate the tokens issued by Entra ID, see [Validating and ID token](/entra/identity-platform/id-tokens#validating-an-id_token).
 There are no special steps for the consumers of our discovery metadata.

-Microsoft’s [token validation library](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) has all the details on the specifics of token validation that have either been documented or can be ascertained from browsing the source code.
+Microsoft’s [token validation library](https://github.com/AzureAD/azure-activedirectory-identitymodel-extensions-for-dotnet/wiki) has all the details on the specifics of token validation that are documented, or they can be ascertained from browsing the source code.
 For a sample, see [Azure Samples](https://github.com/Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation).

 Once validation succeeds, you can work with the claims payload to get details of the user and the tenant they belong to.